Towards a More Rigorous Science of Blindspot Discovery in Image Classification Models: Background

 \textbf{High-level design choices of \bdm{}s.} In Table \ref{tab:bdm-diffs}, we summarize three of the high-level design choices made by existing \bdm{}s.
 First, each \bdm{} uses a model to extract an \textit{image representation}.
 Many \bdm{}s use a representation from $f$, but some use pre-trained external models or other models trained on $D$.
 Second, some of the \bdm{}s apply some form of \textit{dimensionality reduction} to that image representation.
 Third, each \bdm{} learns a model from a specified \textit{hypothesis class} to predict if an image belongs to a blindspot from that image's (potentially reduced) representation.

-Interestingly, while there has been significant effort focused on the choice of a \bdm{}'s image representation and hypothesis class (along with its associated learning algorithm), we note that dimensionality reduction has received much less attention.
-This is surprising because these \bdm{}s are all solving clustering or learning problems, which are generally easier in lower dimensions.
-Motivated by this gap in prior work, we introduce a simple \bdm{}, \methodn{}, that uses a 2D image representation.
+Interestingly, while there has been significant effort focused on the choice of a \bdm{}'s image representation and hypothesis class (along with its associated learning algorithm), we note that few past works discover blindspots using a low-dimensional representation.\footnote{GEORGE \citep{sohoni2020no} does experiment with clustering on a low-dimensional representation.
+However, their approach differs from \methodn{} in that they select a \emph{different number} of UMAP components for different datasets.
+In contrast, we specifically study the effectiveness of clustering on a \textbf{2D} representation.} This is surprising because these \bdm{}s are all solving clustering or learning problems, which are generally easier in lower dimensions.
+Motivated by this gap in prior work and the visualization potential of a 2D representation, we introduce \methodn{}.